 How Does Polygraph Testing Work?

-Is It Possible To Cheat On A Polygraph?
+Is It Possible To Cheat during Polygraph testing?

 The sympathetic nervous system, which is part of the autonomic nervous system, activates automatically.
 Measurable changes occur even when the subject is not consciously thinking about them.
 A polygraph test works by measuring these changes.